UniMath/agda-unimath/src/metric-spaces/cauchy-pseudocompletions-of-complete-metric-spaces.lagda.md

       is-isometry-lim-cauchy-pseudocompletion-Complete-Metric-Space M)
 ```

-### The unit map of Cauchy pseudocompletions of complete metric spaces has a unique retraction
+### The identity of complete metric spaces has a unique extension to its Cauchy pseudocompletion

 ```agda
 module _